 Do you have a mentor?

-In the business we have a couple of coaches who help us on the day to day stuff and specifically digital strategy.
+In the business, we have a couple of coaches who help us with the day-to-day stuff and specifically digital strategy.
 I don’t have a mentor as such, except for an imaginary one in the great lady Ita Buttrose.
 She’s a great publishing role model and a great model in general.
 Often I wonder in certain situations, ‘What would Ita do?’